 We have records of the cycles of the Sun, Moon and stars used by our ancestors found throughout the world.
 Evidence exists of early cave paintings, calendar devices and stone monuments.
-For many the cycles of the heavens would give some stability to them and achieve importance of in a number of ways.
+For many, the cycles of the heavens would give some stability to their lives and achieve importance of in several ways.

 Time and Calendar systems

 Mayan and Babylonian cultures were advanced observers for their time and preserved their records.
 Greek, Indian and Persian astronomers have left us names and constellations that we still use today.
-Different cultures used different calendars and time keeping systems until Julius Caesar reformed it and spread his Julian Calendar through the roman empire.
+Different cultures used different calendars and time keeping systems until Julius Caesar reformed it and spread the Julian calendar through the roman empire.

 Knowing the time of year was important as farmers needed to know when the best time was to plant and harvest crops as well as breeding timescales for animals.
 In Egypt knowing when Sirius first rose in the sky would coincide with when the Nile would annually flood.

-Myths and superstitions would arise so that if a comet was seen this might be a dramatic change in the sky and was thought to herald change.
+Myths and superstitions would arise so that if a comet was seen this would be a dramatic change in the normally unchanging sky and was thought to herald change.
 Solar eclipses were feared as the Sun would be blocked by some unseen force.
 Lunar eclipses would turn the Moon blood red.

 Alignments of ancient monuments